sheckman/sigcse2019/authors/posters.md

 -   **Abstract**: Limited to 250 words.
 An abstract summarizes the major aspects of the entire paper in a prescribed sequence that includes: 1) the overall purpose of the study and the research problem(s) you investigated; 2) the basic design of the study; 3) major findings or trends found as a result of your analysis; and, 4) a brief summary of your interpretations and conclusions.
 The same abstract will also need to be submitted via a text box on the submission page.
 Please be sure that your description is accurate and that both submitted copies (here in the poster proposal, and in the submission text box) are exactly the same.

--   **Significance and Relevance of the Topic**: PPlease include information about any trends in relation to the topic and possibly describe (or cite) evidence to that effect.
+-   **Significance and Relevance of the Topic**: Please include information about any trends in relation to the topic and possibly describe (or cite) evidence to that effect.
 Your objective here is to explain why the topic is significant.
 You should also justify how your poster will engage participants in discussion.

 -   **Content**: A description of the expected content of the poster.